SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 shows that their default states have been set as expected.

 ..
 QUESTION: Should description be a property or a method?
-   I think I've used a method elsewhere in the book for a similar scenario.
+   I've gone for a method for now, for consistency with NSObjectProtocol's approach.

 ..
 TODO: talk about the general factory initializer pattern, and how Swift's approach to initialization removes the need for most factories.